mattbaxter689/Air-Quality/README.md

 of a mono repo like this.
 Instead, It should all be their own individual repo's for CI/CD to work properly.
 My plan is to use submodules/trees to link this repo to the sub repo's

+I would also like to possibly explore cloud infrastructure for parts of this application at some point.
+Whether it's spinning up the TimescaleDB instance or Grafana, I'd like to explore cloud to host to dip my toes back into it again after not touching it for some time.
+I can also explain as time goes on how each service could be deployed as well